Winter blues come right along with the struggle of winter skin.

 1. Drinking aloe water daily.
 Aloe is amazing rejuvenating the skin because it keeps the gut moving and the liver cleansing really well.
 You will notice a big difference in your skin with regular aloe in your diet.
 Plus applying aloe to the skin especially in dry patches is super helpful.

 2. Eating low fat.
 This can be hard at first, but with commitment and planned meals, you can totally do this.
 Many of you have purchased my cleanses, there are lots of low/ no fat options in there.
-If you would like to get support for eating this way, please check out the Bless-it-Forward we are running right now, where you can purchase the Intuitive cleanse for an amount you choose to pay.
-Sixty percent of the proceeds from this initiative are being donated to charity.
-Alternatively, you can GIFT this cleanse to someone in need of improving their health.
+If you would like to get support for eating this way, please check out the DIY Intuitive Cleanse Program – 7 Video Part Series.
 This is great for helping you plan your low-fat meals, so you can get through the winter in the healthiest way possible.

 3. Eating watermelons or drinking watermelon juice regularly.
 Watermelons or any kind of melon cleanses the blood and provides deep hydration to the cells.
 Other foods that provide hydration include coconut water, cucumber juice and fresh apple juice.
 Keeping good hydration going into the body during the cooler months, is essential because we can get too dehydrated from cooked foods, fats, heat, and warm drinks and teas.